 Very high efficacies are available for street lighting, but most domestic applications require lamps of under 1000 lumens output.
 Until the appearance of CFLs in the 1980s there were no high-efficacy low-powered lamps, yet this is where most domestic lighting applications lie.
 There was a large gap at the left side of Figure 42 that needed filling by new technologies.
 For domestic use the ‘standard’ light bulb (for over 70 years) has been the 800 lumen 60 watt GLS incandescent lamp.
 Its attractions were its familiarity and its good colour rendering, yet it only had an efficacy of 13 lumens W−1.

 Its rivals, the compact fluorescent lamp (CFL) and new white LED lamps are considerably more efficient and have a longer life expectancy but do not have the same quality of colour rendering.
 LED lamps give full brightness when switched on unlike CFLs which may take several minutes to warm up.
-Although the sale of conventional incandescent lamps has been phased out almost worldwide as an energy efficiency measure, some types of small tungsten halogen incandescent lamps remain on sale.
-These are only 30% more efficient than GLS lamps but do have a good colour rendering index.
+The sale of conventional GLS incandescent lamps has largely been phased out in Europe and many other countries as an energy efficiency measure.
+Small halogen incandescent lamps remain on sale.
+These are 30% more efficient than GLS lamps and have a good colour rendering index.
 However the sale of even these is currently (2022) being phased out, since they can be replaced with LEDs.